 The same applies to the style in which you put your case forward.
 Everyone has different taste when it comes to the way that they respond to a marketing pitch.
 Some people like simplicity so it would be useful to use diagrams, examples, and to make it logically structured.
 Some people like detail so you should dot the i's and cross the t's.
 Some people want to make a decision immediately - be prepared to accommodate this.
 Finally, some people want to think about it - again, be prepared for this scenario.

 Following these simple rules will greatly enhance your chance of marketing success!

-It is important to frame a product presentation with solid introduction and closing statements.
+It is important to have solid introduction and closing statements.
 This is specially useful for product demonstrations.

 Figure: Bad example - This closing statement ends the video abruptly, and doesn’t leave the viewer satisfied

 Intro: "Hi, I’m Steve from SSW and I’m going to show you how our latest feature – the project breakdown report – can give you an overview of where your employees are spending their time."
 Closing: "I’ve just demonstrated the usefulness of a project breakdown report to understand what it is your employees are working on"

 Figure: Good example - The opening and closing statements back each other up, and give the demonstration a sense of purpose

 We believe in reinforcing your company profile at every appropriate opportunity.